radebe49/futureproof/README.md

 ### Decentralized Architecture

 - **No central servers** can access your content
-- **IPFS storage** ensures content is distributed across multiple nodes
+- **IPFS schorage** ensures content is distributed across multiple nodes
 - **Blockchain consensus** enforces unlock conditions—no single authority can override them
 - **Open source** code allows anyone to verify the implementation